deivdev/deivdev/README.md

 - :bike: Electric Scooter
 - :church: Faith

-📫 You can reach me on deiv.dev

-If you want to find out my working tools and setups, you can find it here: https://github.com/deivdev/dotfiles

 <!---
 deivdev/deivdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.